JuliaMath/NFFT.jl/docs/src/background.md

 !!! note
     The indices in the index set ``I_{\bm{N}}`` are centered around zero, which is the usual definition of the NFFT.
 In contrast the indices for the DFT usually run from ``1,\dots,N_d``.
 This means an `fftshift` needs to be applied to change from one representation to the other.

+!!! note
+    In the literature the NFFT has different names.
+Often it is called NUFFT, and in the MRI context gridding.
+The NFFT is sometimes divided into three types of which type 1 corresponds to the adjoint NFFT, type 2 corresponds to the direct NFFT and type 3 corresponds to the NNFFT that we discuss later.
+Further information on this alternative formulation can be found [here](https://finufft.readthedocs.io/en/latest/math.html).

 ## Matrix-Vector Notation